Spirit Airlines Inc (NASDAQ:SAVE) on Tuesday named board member Robert Fornaro as chief executive officer, sending its shares up nearly 7 percent.

 Fornaro replaces Spirit's decade-long leader, Ben Baldanza, who will assist with the leadership transition, the company said in a news release.

-Fornaro headed AirTran for nearly four years until the airline's 2011 merger with Southwest Airlines Co
+Fornaro headed AirTran for nearly four years until the airline's 2011 merger with Southwest Airlines Co <LUV.N>.
+He previously was AirTran's chief operating officer and chief financial officer.

 In a research note, Sterne Agee CRT analyst Michael Derchin said: "Bob's extensive background in market planning is a perfect fit for (Spirit) at this stage in its growth cycle, in our view.
 We would use recent sell-offs to add to or initiate new positions."